 Oskar was only a few weeks into his placement at the Library of Congress when we spoke, but his early impressions were entirely positive.

 It’s a great environment and there’s a friendly community of other researchers doing fantastic work.
-To pick 2 of the best aspects of the fellowship, I would point to being a part of this community and also the privilege of access to the vast amount of resources available which are delivered right to our desks.
+To pick two of the best aspects of the fellowship, I would point to being a part of this community and also the privilege of access to the vast amount of resources available which are delivered right to our desks.

 Community-building is one of the key benefits of an IPS fellowship, and it expands beyond the length of the placement itself.
 Stephanie has been able to continue attending weekly seminars run virtually by the Smithsonian and has discussed possible future avenues with the staff who supported her placement.